 Let's Find Out If I Am A Good Fit

-What can I expect from gender therapy?
+What can I expect from gender affirming therapy?

-A gender therapist can help you:
+A therapist can help you:

 - Access resources and support groups